abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_feature2d/py_matcher/py_matcher.rst

 Once it is created, two important methods are *BFMatcher.match()* and *BFMatcher.knnMatch()*.
 First one returns the best match.
 Second method returns `k` best matches where k is specified by the user.
 It may be useful when we need to do additional work on that.

 Like we used cv2.drawKeypoints() to draw keypoints, **cv2.drawMatches()** helps us to draw the matches.
 It stacks two images horizontally and draw lines from first image to second image showing best matches.
+There is also **cv2.drawMatchesKnn** which draws all the k best matches.
+If k=2, it will draw two match-lines for each keypoint.
+So we have to pass a mask if we want to selectively draw it.

 Let's see one example for each of SURF and ORB (Both use different distance measurements).